amosstorkey/virgintivocec/README.md

 # virgin tivo cec

-Use your Raspberry Pi to enable CEC Control of you Virgin Tivo box. (c) 2013 Amos Storkey, licenced under GPL2.
+Use your Raspberry Pi to enable CEC Control of you Virgin Tivo box. (c) Copyright 2015 Amos Storkey, licenced under GPL2.

 For more background see https://github.com/mkulke/cecanyway